 Jose Ma.
-A. Concepcion III Director

-Ms. Renna C. Hechanova-Angeles was elected Vice Chairman of the Board and the Treasurer of the Company on July 18, 2013.
-She is concurrently the Vice Chairman and Treasurer of CDI, Director of CCAC, Corporate Secretary of Contel Communications, Director of the joint venture company between Ayala Land, Inc. and CII, Corporate Secretary of Republic Commodities Corporation ("RCC"), and Executive Vice President and Corporate Secretary of Concepcion CII.
+A. Concepcion III Director Ms. Renna C. Hechanova-Angeles was elected Vice Chairman of the Board and the Treasurer of the Company on July 18, 2013.
+She is concurrently the Vice Chairman and Treasurer of CDI, CCAC, Corporate Secretary Director of of Contel Communications, Director of the joint venture company between Ayala Land, Inc. and CII, Corporate Secretary of Republic Commodities Corporation ("RCC"), and Executive Vice President and Corporate Secretary of Concepcion CII.
 She is also the Corporate Secretary of Hyland Realty & Development Corp.
 Ms. Hechanova-Angeles holds a B.S.
 Commerce, Major in Management degree from the Assumption College.

-Mr. Raul Anthony A. Concepcion was deemed elected to the Board of the Company on July 5, 2013.
+Mr. Raul Anthony A. Concepcion was elected to the Board of the Company on July 5, 2013.
 He is also the President and Chief Operations Officer of Contel Communications, Vice President of the joint venture company between Ayala Land, Inc. and CII., and Chairman of the Board of CDI.
 Mr. Concepcion is also the Founder and Chief Event Officer of Condura Run, one of the premier running events in the Philippines.
-He is finalist in the Ernst and Young Entrepreneur of the Year Awards in 2011 and received the Business Excellence Award for showing exceptional, consistent and systematic application of total quality management principles.
+He is a finalist in the Ernst and Young Entrepreneur of the Year Awards in 2011 and received the Business Excellence Award for showing exceptional, consistent and systematic application of total quality management principles.
 He holds a B.A.
 Political Science degree from the University of the Philippines-Diliman and an Executive Master of Business Administration degree from the Asian Institute of Management.

 Mr. Jose Ma.
-A. Concepcion III was first elected to the Board of the Company on July 5, 2013.
-He serves as the President and CEO of RFM Corporation and Chairman of the Board of Directors of RFM Unilever Ice Cream, Inc. Mr. Concepcion is currently the special adviser to the President of the Republic of the Philippines.
-He is also the co- chairman of the agri-business and food committee of Philippine Chamber of Commerce and Industry ("PCCI").
+A. Concepcion III was elected to the Board of the Company on July 5, 2013.
+He concurrently serves as the President and CEO of RFM Corporation and Chairman of the Board of Directors of RFM Unilever Ice Cream, Inc. He is also the cochairman of the agri-business and food committee of Philippine Chamber of Commerce and Industry ("PCCI").
 He is likewise a member of various industry associations such as PCCI, Philippine Association of Feed Millers ("PAFMI"), Philippine Association of Flour Millers ("PAFMIL"), Philippine Chamber of Food Manufacturers, Inc. ("PCFM"), Makati Business Club, and Management Association of the Philippines ("MAP").
-Mr. Concepcion is active in various sociocivic associations such as the Philippine Center for Entrepreneurship Foundation which he founded, The Search for the Ten Outstanding Students of the Philippines ("TOSP") and Rotary Club of Makati Central.
-From 2005 to 2010, he was the presidential consultant for entrepreneurship.
-Presently, Mr. Concepcion holds the following positions in socio-civic associations: Vice Chairman and Trustee of RFM Foundation, Inc., Director of the Laura Vicuna Foundation for Street Children, and Vice Chairman of the Micro Small and Medium Enterprise Development Council ("MSMED").
+Mr. Concepcion is active in various socio- civic associations such as the Philippine Center for Entrepreneurship Foundation which he founded, The Search for the Ten Outstanding Students of the Philippines ("TOSP") and Rotary Club of Makati Central.
+From 2005 to 2010, he was the presidential consultant for entrepreneurship, and in 2016 to 2022, he served as special adviser to the President of the Philippines.
+Presently, Mr. Concepcion holds the following positions in socio-civic associations: Vice Chairman and Trustee of RFM Foundation.
+Inc., Director of the Laura Vicuna Foundation for Street Children. and Vice Chairman of the Micro Small and Medium Enterprise Development Council ("MSMED").
 He holds a B.S.
 Business Management degree from the De La Salle University.